The Special Criminal Court, a New Opportunity for Victims in the Central African Republic

 Lessons of International Support for Trials before the State Court of Bosnia and Herzegovina

 This 47-page report highlights key lessons from the involvement of international judges and prosecutors to boost national staff capacity to try sensitive and complex cases stemming from the 1992-1995 war.
+In the seven years since the State Court began operations, its chamber and the Special Department for War Crimes (SDWC) in the Prosecutor’s Office have completed more than 200 cases.

 Advancing the Global Fight against Impunity at the ICC Review Conference